 While most countries have just a single sales tax rate for the entire country, various countries have multiple sales tax jurisdictions, where each jurisdiction might have a different sales tax rate than the other jurisdictions.
 Canada, India, and the United States are such countries, and you can create sales tax tables with varying tax rates for each jurisdiction you sell to within the countries with multiple sales tax jurisdictions.

 Use the Get Sales Tax Jurisdictions call in the Metadata API to retrieve a complete list of the different jurisdictions for the counties that have multiple sales tax jurisdictions.
 Then, use the calls that target the SALES_TAX resource to create and manage your sales tax tables.

-The Account API is currently available to sellers in only the eBay US marketplace.
+The Account API is currently available to sellers in only the AU, CA, and US eBay marketplaces.